Payments and Billing

 The Carls Center participates with several insurance programs, but please review your benefits contract or call your health plan rep to learn about your benefit options.
 Also note, insurances companies:

 - Often change their provider network, so please verify with your plan if there have been any provider or coverage changes.

-- Require prior-authorization paperwork verifying the need for service.
-If a prior authorization is required, we will obtain this from your primary care provider before your appointment.
+- Require prior authorization, paperwork verifying the need for services.
+If prior authorization is required, we will obtain this from your primary care provider before your appointment.